Books Similar to Harry Potter

 Percy Jackson and the Olympians series by Rick Riordan (10 – 14 years)

 Don’t judge this excellent series by the it’s dreadful movies, please.
 These books are really amazing!
 Basically there are really still Greek gods and sometimes they have kids with humans and those kids are half-bloods with unique powers.
 Unfortunately for these kids, monsters are out to kill them and they are the only ones who can save the world from war between the gods and in a later book, between the Titans and the gods.
+Compared to Harry Potter, the language isn’t as rich but it’s still a fantastic fantasy adventure.

 Sea of Trolls series by Nancy Farmer (10 years and up)